brcrista/message-queue/README.md

 # Message Queue

-A durable message queue implemented using C# and SQLite.
+A minimal example of a durable message queue implemented using C# and SQLite.

 ## Building